poynt/developer/_posts/2015-04-01-poynt-cloud-messages.md

         if code == requests.codes.accepted:
             print "Successfully sent cloud message."
 ```
-Then in the `main` function near the end of the file, add the line after teh `poyntAPI.getAccessToken()` call:
+Then in the `main` function near the end of the file, add the line after the `poyntAPI.getAccessToken()` call:

 ```
 poyntAPI.sendCloudMessage(BUSINESS_ID, STORE_ID, "com.my.android.package", "com.my.android.package.MyBroadcastReceiverClass", "Hello from the cloud.")